 - A business overdraft is linked to your business transaction account and allows you to access extra funds (up to your approved limit) when your account balance reaches zero

-- Interest is charged only when you use the funds
+- Interest is charged only when your account drops below zero

 - This could be suitable if you’re looking to buy a commercial property or business

 - Your loan is delivered in a lump sum and you typically pay it off over a number of years – you can also tailor your repayment frequency to suit your cash flow, for example monthly or quarterly

 - You also have an option to secure the loan with residential property, commercial property, cash or a mixture of these, which can lower the interest rate

 - Interest is charged on the outstanding balance